urd00m/System-Projects/README.md

 ## output_macro
 Creating my own output macro that allows for menuconfig configuration (setting debug level) and features various additional features for output.

+## cache_timing
+Playing with cache timing attacks and seeing how cache side channels can be used to leak secret information.
+Various microarchitectural attacks take advantage of cache side channels to leak information.

 ## TODO? infini-box
 multiple layers to add in additional security?